fcrespel/karaplan/README.md

 ## Legal notice

-**Karaplan** is licensed under the open-source [MIT License](https://opensource.org/licenses/MIT).
+**KaraPlan** is licensed under the open-source [MIT License](https://opensource.org/licenses/MIT).

-**Karaplan** is provided "as is" with no warranty of any kind, express or implied.
+**KaraPlan** is provided "as is" with no warranty of any kind, express or implied.
 Please refer to the license terms for more information.

-**Karaplan** makes use of the [Recisio](https://www.recisio.com) song catalog, the [KaraFun](https://www.karafun.com), [KaraFun Bar](https://www.karafunbar.com) and [Karaoke Version](https://www.karaoke-version.com) APIs on a fair use basis.
+**KaraPlan** makes use of the [Recisio](https://www.recisio.com) song catalog, the [KaraFun](https://www.karafun.com), [KaraFun Bar](https://www.karafunbar.com) and [Karaoke Version](https://www.karaoke-version.com) APIs on a fair use basis.
 It is not affiliated in any way with Recisio or its subsidiaries.
 All trademarks are the property of their respective owner.